TechRobotics01/Peekabot-/README.md

 1. google.com
 2. random nerd tutorials
 3. arduino forms
+4. instructuables
-4. chatgpt/clause FOR DEBUGGING THE CODE
+5. chatgpt/claude ai ONLY FOR DEBUGGING OF THE CODE